-The human rights advocacy group Fair Start Movement today urged the National Institutes of Health to prioritize funding and research for male contraceptives like the male pill as a way to improve family planning, and reduce unwanted pregnancies.
+The human rights advocacy group Having Kids today urged the National Institutes of Health to prioritize funding and research for male contraceptives like the male pill as a way to improve family planning, and reduce unwanted pregnancies.

 Meyer noted that while clinical trials of some male contraceptives have shown promise, more research is needed to ensure they are safe and effective.